-A two-day masterclass for clinical professionals, including psychologists, psychiatrists and physicians, technologists, nurses, allied health professionals and clinical researchers.
+A two-day masterclass for clinical professionals with license to practice, including psychologists, psychiatrists and physicians, technologists, nurses, allied health professionals and clinical researchers.

 This masterclass will be delivered by Professor Colin Espie, Dr Dimitri Gavriloff and Dr Simon Kyle.
 There will be a series of talks and workshops, allowing plenty of time for discussion and interaction.

 DATES AND LOCATION

 Spring Course, 4-5 May 2020: After careful consideration this course will not now be running.

 REGISTRATION AND FEES